Upcoming Courses

 GEOG 250 Planet Earth: Wind, Water, Fire

-Basic concepts of earth systems science and physical geography.
-Topics include an introduction to mapping, GIS, and remote sensing; weather and climate; drought, floods, and environmental hydrology; earthquakes, volcanos, landforms, and geomorphology; and the interactions of all of the above with humans and the earth's biota.
+Basic concepts of Earth systems science and physical geography.
+Topics include an introduction to mapping, GIS, and remote sensing; weather and climate; drought, floods, and environmental hydrology; earthquakes, volcanoes, landforms, and geomorphology; and the interactions of all of the above with humans and the earth's biota.
 Climate change and the spatial inequalities in environmental pollution and resources are emphasized.
 (Same as Environmental Studies 250.)
 (EVPS, SUEV)

 - Fulfills General Education Requirement (FSNB, AINS, IFQD)